James van Riemsdyk Game Preview: Bruins vs. Ducks

-The Boston Bruins, with James van Riemsdyk, will be in action Sunday at 8:30 PM ET, and they'll be facing the Anaheim Ducks.
-Does a wager on van Riemsdyk intrigue you?
-Our stats and information can help.
+James van Riemsdyk and the Boston Bruins will play on Thursday at 7:00 PM ET, and they'll be facing the Anaheim Ducks.
+Thinking about a wager on van Riemsdyk in the Bruins-Ducks game?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.